Wrist (lateral view)

-To overcome this, it is recommended you abduct the humerus, so the entire forearm is lateral rather than simple pronation-supination at the wrist.
+To overcome this, it is recommended you externally rotate the arm so the forearm is lateral (and the elbow joint is in AP) rather than simple pronation-supination at the wrist.

 Wrist radiographs are very common in emergency departments, and they are often associated with FOOSH injuries and be quite painful.